Thousands Evacuted Over Concerns California Dam Could Fail

 The erosion at the head of the emergency spillway threatens to undermine the concrete weir and allow large, uncontrolled releases of water from Lake Oroville, the California Department of Water Resources said.
 Those potential flows could overwhelm the Feather River and other downstream waterways, channels and levees.

-Officials say Oroville Lake levels had decreased by Sunday night as they let water flow from its heavily damaged main spillway but noted that water was still spilling over the dam.
+Officials say Oroville Lake levels had decreased by Sunday night as they let water flow from its heavily damaged main spillway.
+Late Sunday, officials noted that water levels had lowered enough that water was no longer spilling over the eroded area.

 "Unfortunately they couldn't advise me or tell me specifically how much time that would take so we had to make the very difficult and critical decision to initiate the evacuation of the Orville area and all locations south of that," he said.
 "We needed to get people moving quickly to save lives if the worst case scenario came into fruition."

-Honea said there is a plan to plug the hole by using helicopters to drop rocks into the crevasse.
+Honea said there was a plan to plug the hole by using helicopters to drop rocks into the crevasse.
+But a state water official said at a news conference that no repair work was done after officials looked at the flow and available resources.

+Acting Director Department of Water Resources Bill Croyle said officials will be able to assess the damage to the emergency spillway now that the water is no longer spilling over the top.

 Water began flowing over the emergency spillway at the Oroville Dam in Northern California on Saturday for the first time in its nearly 50-year history after heavy rainfall.
 Officials earlier Sunday stressed the dam itself was structurally sound and said there was no threat to the public.